01. About firmware and hardware versions

-Measured gas is fed into the analyzed-mix inlet on the back of the analyzer and passes through the helium-concentration sensor From there, it enters the oxygen-sensor block and is expelled into the air by the mix exhaust.
+Measured gas is fed into the analyzed-mix inlet on the back of the analyzer.
+From there, it enters the oxygen-sensor block and is expelled into the air by the mix exhaust.
 The rated flow of the analyzed mix is 0,2 - 0,4 L/min.

 The analyzer is powered by a built-in battery, charging is possible through USB-C connector on the side of the analyzer.

 The analyzer is operated using the keys on its front panel.

 It is activated by pressing the ON/OFF key for approximately one second.
 Upon activation, an automatic check of the instrument is performed and the analyzer automatically switches to the measuring mode.

 When this key is pressed, the firmware version code and serial number of the analyzer are displayed.
 If you need to read this information, just hold the key down longer when activating the unit.